canjs/canjs/component/component.md

 ### Helpers

-A component's [can.Component::helpers helpers] object provides [can.Mustache.helper mustache helper] functions that are available within the component's template.
+A component's [can.Component::helpers helpers] object provides [can.mustache.helper mustache helper] functions that are available within the component's template.
 The following component only renders friendly messages: